cweb/confusables.js/README.md

 ## License

-confusablesjs is available under the MIT license.
+confusables.js is available under the MIT license.